UPDATE: September 2025

 Membership Definitions

-The difference between a Full Member and a Social Member
+The difference between a Project Member and a Social Member

-To be a full member of SMART the person needs to have an official mental health diagnosis such as, depression, Bipolar disorder etc and be referred by by a member of their care team.
+To be a Project Member of SMART the person needs to have an official mental health diagnosis such as, depression, Bipolar disorder etc and be referred by by a member of their care team.
 This might be a social

 worker, a consultant, or in some cases a GP.
 If the applicant does not have an official diagnosis and is suffering from isolation or low mood, then they can be referred as a Social Member.

-SMART offers key-working, recovery planning and weekly Projects for full members including Café, Arts, Music and Gardening.
+SMART offers key-working, recovery planning and weekly Projects for Project Members including the Café, Arts, Music and Gardening.
 The Projects teach practical and functional skills as well as providing a social space and the possibility of working towards paid work opportunities.
 In order to be a full member, an applicant must sign up and attend at least one Project.
-They will be assigned a Keyworker who will provide 6 weekly reviews of their progress at SMART and provide general support.
+They will be assigned a Keyworker who will provide 2-4 weekly reviews of their progress at SMART and provide general support.
 Please also note that we are not a crisis service.

 Individuals wishing to attend a SMART project need to be referred by a member of their care team.
 This might be a social worker, a consultant, or in some cases a GP.
 Being a Project Member means that you get access to all of SMART’s services and personal support to help you achieve the things you want to do.